Tonywuhk/realai.org/course/google-cloud-platform/gce-gpu-nmt.md

     --metrics=bleu
 ```

-On this instance, our model trains at less than 0.30s per 100 steps, even a few times faster than what's reported in the tutorial!
+On this instance, our model trains at around 0.20s per step, even a few times faster than what's reported in the tutorial!

 ![](http://realai.org/course/google-cloud-platform/gce-gpu-nmt-2.png)